10TV News Anchor

 He has been an award-winning reporter for WBNS-TV since June 1980.
 He began his broadcasting career in his hometown of Youngstown, Ohio in 1972 at WBBW Radio.

 Jerry's reporting talents have taken him around the world.
 He was the first Columbus TV reporter to go to Saudi Arabia to cover the Persian Gulf War.
-His work from the region won an Emmy award for his "Desert Shield Diary."
 Jerry has also reported from Haiti, Barbados, South Africa, Bosnia, Bahrain and Japan.

 Among his reporting honors: 10 Emmy awards and the Silver Circle Award from the National Academy of Television Arts and Sciences; Associated Press awards for best feature, best documentary and best spot news coverage; the Carl Day Award for Outstanding Achievement; and, the Best International Reporting Award from the National Association of Black Journalists for a series of reports on the liberation of Haiti and a half-hour documentary on the new South Africa.
 Jerry has also been inducted in the Ohio Broadcasters Hall of Fame.